Don Charlwood's Twenty Men

 The Losses Database

-As of November 11th 2017 this marathon work grows - almost daily! - as new resources are added.
-It records 16,785 aircraft losses, representing all RAF Bomber Command losses for the entire period of the Second World War.
+As of April 1st 2018 - the Centenary of the Royal Air Force - this marathon work grows almost daily, as new resources are added.
+It records 16,811 aircraft losses, representing all RAF Bomber Command losses for the entire period of the Second World War.
 Very large amounts of supportive information is included, where such has come to my attention, usually from book and other publication references or from information held at Kew, or by personal correspondence, which is why any figures I show on this page are very slightly higher than the "official" ones.

-I have recently added 2,790 GPS co-ordinates for CWGC Cemeteries, this is ongoing.
+I have recently added 3,215 of the 8,642 GPS co-ordinates for CWGC Cemeteries, this is ongoing.
 Much other information is available from my bookshelf.

 Also, all 103,188 World War 2 RAF casualties are on my database, regardless of branch, unit, of location of grave or memorial.